 In the hands of Riverdale’s creators, Veronica was now Latina, Reggie was Asian-American, Josie and the Pussycats were all black, and recent comics addition Kevin Keller (perhaps the only out gay teen at Riverdale High) was added to the main cast.

 At a time when both television and film have been ever so slowly inching their way towards more diverse representation, Riverdale felt like a solid step in the right direction.
 With a number of characters of color and queer characters in the cast, it seemed like Riverdale would easily be able to avoid falling into tokenism.

-Despite being a series regular, and consistently being advertised as one of the central characters, Josie has never had a real storyline.
-Aside from a few plot points here and there related to her music career, we honestly don’t know all that much about Josie McCoy, three seasons into the show.
-Likewise, most of her romantic relationships have either been completely left-field (Sweet Pea?
+Despite being a series regular and consistently being advertised as one of the central characters, Josie never really had a real storyline.
+Aside from a few plot points here and there related to her music career, we honestly didn’t know all that much about Josie McCoy.
+Likewise, most of her romantic relationships were either completely left-field (Sweet Pea?
 What??) or curiously underdeveloped (both Reggie and Chuck).
-And although she has a budding romance with Archie at the moment, it feels as if the show is merely preparing us for Josie’s upcoming role on the spinoff Katy Keene.
+And now she’s officially been cut from Riverdale and shipped off to another show, Katy Keene.

 Now, when dealing with an ensemble cast as large as Riverdale’s, I can understand to an extent how some characters may not always be able to get as much focus and screen time as we might want them too.
 At the same time though, surely you should have the time to at least develop some semblance of a storyline for your supporting cast, right?